 Take your pick from salads and spring rolls, to noodles and banh mi, as well as other main dishes and desserts.

-The Straits Times' food critics share seven of their favourite Vietnamese food haunts, listed in no order of preference.
+The Straits Times' food critics share eight of their favourite Vietnamese food haunts, listed in no order of preference.

 1. Tan Hsueh Yun recommends

 Every time I am in a Vietnamese restaurant, I order Pho Bo because I am obsessed with finding the perfect bowl of Vietnamese beef noodles.
 But at Fat Saigon Boy, a contemporary Australian-Vietnamese restaurant, the other offerings are so tempting, I skip my beloved noodles.